Jakelanghel/MelodyGen-for-REAPER/README.md

   4. Click Generate Melody to insert a new track with the MIDI notes.

 ## Project Structure
+  melody/
-  melody/	                 Functions for melody data and generation logic reaper_integration/	     Functions for interacting with REAPER (track creation, MIDI insertion) ui/	                     ReaImGui user interface components main.lua	               Entry point script that runs the UI loop
+  Functions for melody data and generation logic reaper_integration/
+  Functions for interacting with REAPER (track creation, MIDI insertion) ui/ -
+  ReaImGui user interface components melody_generator.lua -
+  Entry point script that runs the UI loop